rab306/Aerial-Images-Segmentation/README.md

 ### Dataset Description

-The dataset consists of various aerial images that require semantic segmentation into different classes.
+The dataset consists of satellite images obtained from Mohammed Bin Rashid Space Center in Dubai by  MBRSC satellites and annotated with pixel-wise semantic segmentation in 6 classes (Building, Land, Road, Vegetation, Water and Unlabeled) that require semantic segmentation.
 Each image is labeled for training purposes to enable accurate segmentation by the model.

 ## Installation